cow-snake/nikke-mg/docs/gamecontent.md

 [NIKKEgg](https://nikke.gg/simulation-room-overlock-overview-and-guide/) guide

-**<span class="color-red">Overclock</span>** is sim room, but much more difficult. **You can choose what nodes you want, and each will increase the difficulty ratio, up to 50\.
-All rewards are granted when you clear ratio 25, meaning ratio 26+ won’t reward you with nothing.**
+<span class="color-red">Overclock</span> is a seasonal content that lasts 84~ days per cycle.
+In short, it is a more difficult simulation room.

+**It will be permanently available once you clear simulation room 5-C.**

+Here, you can choose nodes that will modify how the enemies and the stage behave.
+Nodes increase the core ratio from 1 to 5  each, up to 50 with all selected.

+<span class="color-red">However, all rewards are granted when you clear ratio 25.</span> Ratio 25 can be cleared with synchro 241+ and 8/8 <span class="color-blue">legacy buffs</span> that you can acquire through simulation room runs.

+For easier UI navigation, do as the GIF below.

+Overclock Ratio 50 and infinite mode
+WIP

 ## **Interception up until late game**